 The goal of treatment is to decrease the risk of stroke.
 Your doctor will recommend a treatment based on factors such as the size of the blockage and your risk for a first stroke or recurrent strokes.

 Medications may be used to minimize risk factors, such as high cholesterol and high blood pressure.
 Blood thinners, such as aspirin, may be recommended to prevent clotting in a narrowed artery.

 If there is a large blockage and high risk for stroke, your doctor may recommend surgery.
 Possible surgical procedures include:

-- Angioplasty and stent placement – In this minimally invasive endovascular procedure, a catheter is inserted into the femoral artery in the groin and passed through the network of arteries until it reaches the site of the blockage.
+- Angioplasty and stent placement is a minimally invasive endovascular procedure.
+A catheter is inserted into the femoral artery in the groin and passed through the network of arteries until it reaches the site of the blockage.
 A small balloon is then slowly inflated to push plaque outward and open up the artery.

-- Endarterectomy – This is the surgical removal of plaque from a narrowed artery.
+- Endarterectomy is the surgical removal of plaque from a narrowed artery.

-- Bypass surgery – In this procedure, blood flow is rerouted around a blocked blood vessel.
+- Bypass surgery reroutes blood flow around a blocked blood vessel.
 Your surgeon may create a graft bypass using a vessel from another part of your body or a tube made of synthetic fabric.